 Tonight, OPEN for business signs beckon as I sit facing the ocean and watch the sun drown in the waves.
 The moon has come out from the bullpen and will be pitching the rest of tonight’s game.

 Time is not on time here.
 It stretches like silly putty.

 Salvadore Dali’s blobbish dripping, crawling timepieces are closer to truth than the clock tower in the public square, proper and rigid.

-Uruguay and Costa Rica are a long long way back in the rear view mirror.
+Uruguay and Costa Rica are a long way behind me.

-Thankfully, there are always different places in this world where people can follow their own drummer.
+Thankfully, there are still places in this world where people follow their own drummer.